-Input Parameters root: (required) Fully resolved global or local reference in which to return a list of matching alerts.

-dfn: (required) Internal entry number (DFN in the PATIENT file startdate: (optional) Starting date to check for alerts.
+Input Parameters root: (required) Fully resolved global or local reference in which to return a list of matching alerts. dfn: (required) Internal entry number (DFN in the PATIENT file [#2]) of the patient for whom alerts are returned. startdate: (optional) Starting date to check for alerts.
 If you pass this parameter, all alerts are returned, open or closed, from the startdate until the enddate (if no enddate is specified, all alerts beyond the startdate are returned).
-If you omit this parameter enddate: (optional) Ending date to check for alerts.
+If you omit this parameter (and enddate), only currently open alerts are returned. enddate: (optional) Ending date to check for alerts.
 If you omit this parameter, but pass a startdate, all alerts are returned beyond the startdate.
+Output Parameters root: All alerts matching the request are returned in the input parameter you specified in root, in the following format: root=number of matching alerts root(1) = "I "messagetext"^"alertid root(2)= where the first three characters are either: "I ": if the alert is informational " ": if the alert runs a routine and where alertid (Alert Identifier) contains three semicolon- delimited pieces: 1.
+The original software application identifier (value of XQAID).
+2. The DUZ of the alert creator.